The Buddhists say that all life is suffering. It’s the first of the Four Noble Truths.

 Suffering isn’t constant, of course.
 We all experience hard times, and they inevitably pass or at least get better.
 This too, we say, shall pass.
 And it’s true.

 The Four Noble Truths go on to tell us that our suffering is caused by attachment to that which we desire.
 If we can learn to release our attachment, we will no longer suffer.
 This sounds very esoteric, but it isn’t.
-My mother recently told me a story from her childhood.
+My mother once told me a story from her childhood.
 She wanted her father to buy her something (I forget what the thing was – but some object of her desire).
 She was told no. She protested.
 So my grandfather asked her, “Does it hurt you to want it?”
 She replied, whimpering, that it did.
 And he responded, “Then stop wanting it.”

 I’m fairly certain that my Nazarene minister grandfather was not versed in the Four Noble Truths of Buddhism.
 But he did hit on something very important: It is the attachment that causes the suffering.
 We want a thing we do not have, or that someone else has.
 We wish for things that are one way to be another way.
 We do it all the time.
 And please don’t misunderstand me: I’m not dogging desire.
 Our desire is what propels us forward.
 Without desire, there would be no aspiration, no striving.
 Just so we know, though: it is our attachment to desire that leads to suffering.

 Life is full of suffering, from first-world problems to devastating trauma.
 The dishwasher floods the kitchen.
 We lose the election.
 The lover leaves.
 The job falls through.
 Our child is in trouble.
 We get the diagnosis.
 Suffering is all around us, and we experience it on both the individual and a global scale.
 We carry that weight, and the toxic stress that attends it.